The project would be located on privately owned arable land approximately 1km south east of the edge of Bottisham.

 For more information on our community ethos and the community benefit fund for Six Oaks please click here.

 A range of infrastructure will be required as part of the new renewable energy park, which will include ground-mounted solar panels, inverters, a Battery Energy Storage System (BESS), transformer units, switch gear and substation, and temporary construction compounds.

-Our proposals and designs for the site will be guided by data gathered during surveys, technical assessments, and by advice provided by independent environmental consultants.
-Surveys began in 2020 and are ongoing.
-The technical assessment reports will be provided within the reporting that will accompany our planning application.
+Our proposals and designs for the site have been guided by data gathered during surveys, technical assessments, and by advice provided by independent environmental consultants.
+Surveys are now complete and the technical assessment reports will be provided within the reporting that will accompany our planning application.

 Environmental Impact Assessment (EIA)

-A Screening Request was submitted to East Cambridgeshire District Council in January, to determine whether the proposed Six Oaks Renewable Energy Park requires an Environmental Impact Assessment.
-We are currently awaiting the determination of the Screening Request.
+A Screening Request was submitted to East Cambridgeshire District Council in January 2022 to determine whether the Six Oaks Renewable Energy Park would require an Environmental Statement.
+The response received in May 2022 stated that an Environmental Statement is required.